Biden promises a better economic relationship with Asia, but he's specifically avoiding a trade deal

 WHY TRADE DEALS ARE UNPOPULAR

-It's simple: Voters say past trade deals caused the loss of factory jobs that hollowed out their hometowns and the Biden administration agrees.
+Voters say past trade deals caused the loss of factory jobs that hollowed out their hometowns.
+The administration agrees.

 The 2016 presidential election was a landmark event on rejecting trade pacts.
 Both party's candidates, Republican Donald Trump and Democrat Hillary Clinton, walked away from the Trans-Pacific Partnership.
-Then President Trump revised the existing trade deal with Canada and Mexico, while raising taxes on a range of imports and starting a trade skirmish with China.
+As president, Trump revised the existing trade deal with Canada and Mexico, while raising taxes on a range of imports and starting a trade skirmish with China.

 In a June speech, Tai criticized past trade deals.